Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 Figure~\ref{f1} shows the phase diagram on the plane of $\phi=\arctan(J_2/J_1)$ and $\theta=\arctan(\Gamma_{\eta}/J_{\eta})$.
-Among four different regions separated by the sign of exchange interactions, we have previously studied the AF-AF region ($\phi\le 0.5$) in Ref.[\onlinecite{Saito2024-2}] with a particular focus on the multicritical point observed at $\Gamma/J=\sqrt{3}$ $(\phi\approx0.148\pi,\;\theta=\pi/3)$.
-This point is rigid as we find an exact solution that has degeneracy of order-$N^2$\cite{Saito2024-2}.
-There are three other exact solutions(see Appendix~\ref{app:exact}) , the nematic product state at $(\phi/\pi,\theta/\pi)=(0.852,0.25)$, the RVB solution\cite{Hamada1988}, and decoupled ferromagnetic chain, which are linked by bold lines also partially hosting exact solutions (for nonbroken lines).
-These solutions are obtained systematically using the clutter-overlapped method we developed for frustration-free models\cite{Saito2024-3}.
-The point $\Gamma/J=\sqrt{3}$ is not only a multicritical but also a Lifshitz point. because the uniform ferromagnetic (F1) and the spatially modulated phase (AF-UUDD) phases meet the quantum disordered two phases, i.e. the TLL and nematic-singlet dimer phases.
-The low energy effective theory at around this multicritical point is shown in Appendix~\ref{app:mean}, which nicely explains the Ising types of competitions among AF-UD2, UUDD, and F1 phases.
+Among four different regions separated by the sign of exchange interactions (see the sign of $J_1$ and $J_2$ in the top panel), we have previously studied the AFM-AFM region ($\phi\le 0.5$) in Ref.[\onlinecite{Saito2024-2}] with a particular focus on the multicritical point observed at $J_2/J_1=1/2, \Gamma/J=\sqrt{3}$ $(\phi\approx0.148\pi,\;\theta=\pi/3)$.
+This point is rigid as we find an exact solution that has degeneracy of order-$N^2$ as shown in Ref.[\onlinecite{Saito2024-2}].
+It is not only a multicritical but also a Lifshitz point, because the uniform ferromagnetic (FM1) and the antiferromagnet with up-up-down-down period (AFM-UUDD) meet the quantum disordered two phases, i.e. the TLL and nematic-singlet dimer phases.
+The low energy effective theory at around this multicritical point is shown in Appendix~\ref{app:mean}, which nicely explains the Ising types of competitions among AFM-UD2 (antiferromagnet with up-down period), UUDD, and FM1 phases, which are summarized in Fig.~\ref{f1}(b).
+In the following subsections, we study the details of these phases.

+There are three other exact solutions (see Appendix~\ref{app:exact}), the nematic product state at $(\phi/\pi,\theta/\pi)=(0.852,0.25)$ ($J_2/J_1=-1/2,\Gamma/J=1$), the RVB solution\cite{Hamada1988}, and decoupled ferromagnetic chain, which are linked by bold lines and also partially host exact solutions (for nonbroken lines).
+These states are obtained using the method we developed to have the exact MPS-based solutions for frustration-free models\cite{Saito2024-3}.